andresarslanian/DWA-P4/readme.md

 The challenge they have is documenting and tracking correctly which lights have been replaced, where they are installed, to know why they had to be substituted, etc.  Actually, they do this with Excel sheets, having with each of the 6 maintainers a different Excel sheet, each with their own style and information.

 I was asked to make a web application for them, very similar to a ticketing system.
-The idea is to have a place where to report incidents, the action taken with that incidents and finally save if a light was replaced or not.
+The idea is to have a place where to report incidents, the action taken with those incidents and finally save if a light was replaced or not.

 The application should have:
 - Different access levels.